Cashew Chicken – Takeout Style (Video)

 Cooking with a Wok

-By now, you know that I LOVE cooking with my wok!
+By now, you know that I LOVE cooking with my carbon steel wok!
 It is my #1 most recommended kitchen tool, as I believe it is perfect for high-heat cooking and results in restaurant quality Chinese food!
 Cooking in a wok will give your dish that signature “wok hei” or “breath of the wok”, which is a beautiful smoky flavor profile to your dish.
 The best part is, the wok will only get more seasoned with time, adding more flavor to your food!

 If it is your first time cooking with a wok, make sure to read my “How To Season a Wok” post.
 There is a video included that shows exactly how to season your brand new wok and how to maintain it so it lasts for years.